 Often men who work as laborers are paid minimum wages, the equivalent of $10 to $20 U.S. daily.
 Some of the women must support their children on even less by doing domestic work.

-Colonias Marquez de Leon, Laguna Azul, Villas de Guadalupe, and Vista Hermosa are among the poorest neighborhoods located on the outskirts of La Paz, near the City dump.
+Colonias Marquez de Leon, Laguna Azul, Villas de Guadalupe, and Vista Hermosa are among the poorest neighborhoods located on the outskirts of La Paz.
 Other than in Colonia Marquez de Leon, none of the houses have piped-in water or sewer systems; some homes have no electricity installed.
 Most of the houses are constructed of tarpaper or cardboard.
 Many are single-parent households; in others the man of the house is not able to work because of an injury or illness.
 Problems of alcoholism and drug use prevail throughout the neighborhoods.
 Some people from these colonias must scavenge in the dumps for food, clothing and other discarded items they may be able to use or sell to neighbors.

 Young boys from these neighborhoods often try to find work washing cars or windows; in some households children work in the family taco stand or other businesses instead of going to school.
 In parts of the jurisdiction of La Paz children work in the fields to help with the family income.

 . . . to the Seeds of Hope

 We wanted to do more for these children who had stolen our hearts.
 They are eager to study and continue their education beyond the 6th grade.

 In 1996, some of the present associates of Fundación Ayuda Niños La Paz, A.C., became involved with a breakfast kitchen in a small chapel owned by the Catholic Church.
 With the help of donations from Club Cruceros de La Paz, A.C., an association of foreign boat owners and members of the Mexican community, we contributed food to the breakfasts.
 At times as many as 120 children came to breakfast three times a week before going to school.